Habitability of G-type main-sequence star systems: Life potential

 Given the length of the main sequence in G-type stars, the levels of ultraviolet radiation in their habitable zone, the semi-major axis of the inner boundary of this region and the distance to their tidal locking limit, among other factors, yellow dwarfs are considered to be the most hospitable to life next to K-type stars.

 One goal in exoplanetary research is to find an object that has the main characteristics of our planet, such as radius, mass, temperature, atmospheric composition and belonging to a star similar to the Sun.
 In theory, these Earth analogs should have comparable habitability conditions that would allow the proliferation of extraterrestrial life.

 Based on the serious problems for planetary habitability presented by red dwarf systems and stellar bodies of type F or higher, the only stars that might offer a bearable scenario for life would be those of type K and G. Solar analogs used to be considered as the most likely candidates to host a solar-like planetary system, and as the best positioned to support carbon-based life forms and liquid water oceans.
 Subsequent studies, such as "Superhabitable Worlds" by René Heller and John Armstrong, establish that orange dwarfs may be more suitable for life than G-type dwarfs, and host hypothetical superhabitable planets.

 However, yellow dwarfs still represent the only stellar type for which there is evidence of their suitability for life.
 Moreover, while in other types of stars the habitable zone does not coincide entirely with the ultraviolet habitable zone, in G-class stars the habitable zone lies entirely within the limits of the latter.
-Finally, yellow dwarfs have a much shorter initial phase of intense stellar activity than K-type stars, which allows planets belonging to solar analogs to preserve their primordial atmospheres more easily and to maintain them for much of the main sequence.
+Finally, yellow dwarfs have a much shorter initial phase of intense stellar activity than K-type and M-type stars, which allows planets belonging to solar analogs to preserve their primordial atmospheres more easily and to maintain them for much of the main sequence.